 Kari Bentley-Quinn is a playwright based in New York City, originally from the little coast town of Stratford, CT.
 Her plays have been presented at or developed with Lark Play Development Center, Lesser America, Astoria Performing Arts Center, The Brick Theater, The Secret Theatre, Artemisia Theater, The One Minute Play Festival, Caps Lock Theater, Packawallop Productions, FringeNYC, Team Awesome Robot, and more.
 Her work has been performed in New York, Chicago, and Dallas.

 Kari is a co-founder of Mission to (dit)Mars, a theater company based in Queens, New York City.
 As part of the company, Kari is a leader of the Propulsion Lab, a bi-weekly writers group that supports emerging playwrights, as well as the Launch Pad Reading Series, which gives plays written in the lab their first public readings.
-Alongside her fellow co-founders, Kari has facilitated the development of more than 30 new plays, many of which have been produced all over the country, as well as internationally.
+Alongside her fellow co-founders, Kari has facilitated the development of more than 30 new plays, some of which have been produced all over the country, as well as internationally.

 Kari has been a finalist for the O’Neill Playwrights Conference, the Bay Area Playwrights Festival, The Playwrights Realm, the Public Theater Emerging Writers Group, the Leah Ryan FEWW Prize, and a nominee for the Doric Wilson Playwriting Award.
 Kari has an MFA in Playwriting from Hunter College, where she studied with Tina Howe, Arthur Kopit, and Mark Bly.
 At Hunter, she was the recipient of the Rita and Burton Goldberg Playwriting Award.
 She is a proud member of the Dramatists Guild.